-Thomas Kramer, P.E., CSP, is a managing principal for LJB Inc. in Dayton, OH.
-Thom has 23+ years of experience and holds a B.S. and M.S. in Structural Engineering from the University of Cincinnati.
-In 2006, he earned an M.B.A. from Miami University in Oxford, OH.
-A member since 2000, Thom has served ASSP in numerous roles.
+Thomas E. Kramer, P.E., CSP, is a managing principal for LJB Inc. in Dayton, OH.
+Thom has 25+ years of experience and holds a B.S. and M.S. in Structural Engineering from the University of Cincinnati.
+In 2006, Thom earned a Master’s in Business Administration from Miami University in Oxford, OH.

+An ASSP member since 2001, Thom serves ASSP in numerous roles.
 Most recently, Thom served as an At-Large Director on the board and is currently a member of the finance committee.

-Previously, Thom was vice president for the Council on Professional Development and was chair of the Professional Development Conference (PDC) Planning Committee for three years.
-Thom served on the PDC Planning Committee since Safety 2007 and chaired the program subcommittee.
-He serves on three ANSI/ASSP committees – Z359, Z117 and Z590.3 and is ASSP’s alternate on ANSI/ALI A14 committee.
+Previously, Thom was the Vice President for the Council on Professional Development and chair of the Professional Development Conference planning committee.
+Thom serves on three ANSI/ASSP committees – Z359 and Z590.3 and is ASSP’s alternate on ANSI/ALI A14 committee.
 He is the Chair of the ANSI/ASSP Z359 full committee.
-Finally, Thom serves as president of the International Society for Fall Protection (ISFP), and has planned symposiums for ISFP on three different continents since taking office in 2010.
-Thom has presented at ASSP chapters around the world and for other organizations within the profession.
+Finally, Thom serves as president of the International Society for Fall Protection, and has planned symposiums for ISFP on three different continents since taking office in 2010.
+Thom has presented at ASSP chapters around the world and for other organizations within the safety profession.

-He has received the Charles V. Culbertson Outstanding Volunteer Service Award twice, the Council on Practices and Standards Safety Professional of the Year Award, Edgar Monsanto Queeny Safety Professional of the Year Award and the ASSP President’s Award.
-Thom also received the Outstanding Engineer and Scientist Award from the Affiliates Society Council and Safety Trainer of the Year from Saxcies.
+Thom has received the Culbertson Outstanding Volunteer Service Award twice, All-CoPS Safety Professional of the Year, Edgar Monsanto Queeny Safety Professional of the Year, Outstanding Engineer and Scientist award from the Affiliates Society Council and Safety Trainer of the year from Saxcies.
 Thom is a member of the Dayton Rotary Club and is a facilitator for LJB University.
-Thom is also supported by his wife, Tracey, and two sons, Trevor and Tanner.
+On a personal note, Thom is supported by his wife, Tracey, and two sons, Trevor and Tanner.

-As I reflect on this situation above, it becomes clearer that my greatest successes in the past have come from listening to others and synergizing these thoughts with my own experiences and perspectives.
+As I reflect on my career, it becomes clearer that my greatest successes in the past have come from listening to others and synergizing these thoughts with my own experiences and perspectives.
 I have used this technique during my work with standards’ committees, other board positions, clients, fellow team members, one-on-one conversations and even for my sons’ sports teams.